titu120/b2b-commerce/EMAIL_SETUP.md

-# Email Setup for B2B Commerce Pro
+# Email Setup for B2B Commerce

 ## Current Status
 Email functionality has been **disabled** for localhost/XAMPP compatibility.
 The response button now only saves responses to the database without sending emails.